 Close the Gap collects decommissioned computers from companies and arranges for other organizations to sanitize and refurbish them according to their end-users’ requirements.
 The computers are used to support educational, medical, entrepreneurial, and social projects in emerging and developing countries.
 Since its inception in 2004, Close the Gap has supported over 6,000 projects in more than 50 countries, donating over 1 million computers to reach over 3 million people.

 Olivier Vanden Eynde, founder of Close the Gap, said, “By working towards making ICT assets 100% circular, we aim to bridge the digital divide and provide equal access to information and communication technology so that, regardless of your location, you can reach your full potential and create a prosperous sustainable future for all.
-This new partnership with TES accelerates the monitoring of our refurbishment process, transport, export/import process, distribution, installation and maintenance, and local collection and recycling.”
+This new partnership with SK Tes accelerates the monitoring of our refurbishment process, transport, export/import process, distribution, installation and maintenance, and local collection and recycling.”